Dip Withdrawal Symptoms: Common Side Effects of Quitting Chew Tobacco

-In this article, you’ll learn how to take control of the way your mind thinks about chewing tobacco and override the way it automatically associates certain times and places dipping.
+In this article, you’ll learn how to take control of the way your mind thinks about chewing tobacco and override the way it automatically associates certain times and places with smokeless tobacco.
 This may sound impossible, but it’s actually easier than you might think!

 Ever since you started dipping, you have been conditioned to strongly associate chewing tobacco with certain times of the day and certain activities.
 These associations can be triggered by events (a phone call; a football game on TV; a night out with the guys) or by routines (driving to work; eating dinner; yard work on Sundays).
 By always consuming tobacco during these activities, your mind comes to believe that you can’t complete them or enjoy them without it.